 With the right camera, skills, and utmost bravery, photographers and war journalists can present the world with a face of war that can change the game.
 With innovations, they have access to better equipment and technology, which allows them to provide the media and general public nearly real-time access to global conflicts.

-Viewers enjoy what’s going on around the world from their homes, only due to the hard work.
+Viewers enjoy what’s going on worldwide from their homes, only due to the hard work.
 These individuals put themselves and their cameras on the front lines of violence in a fight to expose the truth.
 What the public does with the truth is another story, but war photography does its job.

 The most renowned war photographer in the world

-Today we are also going to discuss one of the most impeccable and renowned war photographer Endre Friedman known as Robert Capa.
+Today we will also discuss one of the most impeccable and renowned war photographers Endre Friedman, known as Robert Capa.
 It is due to him that the world has realized this genre’s real worth.
 Thanks to this maestro, who has brilliantly covered five major wars with perfection.

-It is due to this risk-taking professional, and we can re-imagine and witness the chaos and hostilities that occurred years ago without being present there.
+Due to this risk-taking professional, we can re-imagine and witness the chaos and hostilities that occurred years ago without being present there.
 It is his masterpieces through which we recreate history without repeating it!

 Robert Capa, named Endre Ernő Friedman, was born in Hungary on October 22, 1913, in a Jewish family, Júlia.
 He is remembered as one of the most influential war photographers and journalists.
 He is renowned because he covered five wars with excellence.

 He worked alongside his companion Gerda Taro, a professional photographer.
-Many people consider him to be the most famous war photographer to date due to his extensive combat photography.
+Many people consider him to be the most famous war photographer due to his extensive combat photography.

 Raised in Budapest, Capa has experienced political oppression from a young age, which forced him to flee to Berlin.
 There he felt Hitler’s power.
 Thus he moved to Paris.
 This is where he met Gerta Pohorylle and started working with her.